Hastings 6:00am - 6:00pm

 Our centre's will endeavour to retain it's qualified staff at all times, but when employing new qualified staff our procedure is as follows:

-Place an ad in the local papers and in "The Age" as soon as possible.
+Place an ad in seek or similar as soon as possible.

 We will screen the applicants, interview and decision will be made in due course.